ggamb/Express.jsNoteTaker/README.md

 Once they are properly installed, type `node index` to run the code.

 ## Usage
-See this video for an example for how to use this Team Profile Generator:
+See this video for an example for how to use this Note Taker:

 COMING SOON